 - complete Senior Education and Training Plans (which detail what, where and how students will study during their senior phase of learning)

-- are registered with the Queensland Curriculum and Assessment Authority and a learning account is created for them.
-The student’s learning account records their school subject enrolments and the results of any completed studies, which contribute to the Queensland Certificate of Education.
+- are registered with the Queensland Curriculum and Assessment Authority (QCAA) and a learning account is created for them.
+The student’s learning account records their school subject enrolments and the results of any completed studies, which contribute to the Queensland Certificate of Education (QCE).

 Senior secondary subjects and courses in Queensland

 Queensland schools offer young people more choice and greater flexibility in the senior phase of learning (Years 11 and 12).
-Students can choose from academic subjects, vocationally-based subjects and courses, including traineeships and apprenticeships, workplace and community learning projects, as well as university subjects undertaken while at school.
+Students can choose from academic subjects, vocationally-based subjects and courses, including traineeships and apprenticeships, recognised studies, and university subjects undertaken while at school.

-Courses of study that may contribute towards the QCE are organised into four categories:
+Courses of study that may contribute towards the QCE for students completing Year 12 in 2019 are organised into four categories.

 - Core courses include Authority and Authority-registered subjects.